Can AI Detect Wash Trading? Evidence from NFTs: Direct Estimation

+We believe our Filters 1-3 are extremely conservative, and unlikely to classify organic behavior as wash trading.
+By focusing only on NFT \emph{sales}, rather than NFT \emph{transfers}, we immediately exclude all activity where a single user simply \emph{transfers} an NFT between different wallets, e.g. to increase anonymity, or reduce risk.
+Second, Filters 1-3, only catch behavior where a user engages with the NFT marketplace (and pays trading fees to the marketplace on top of the Ethereum gas costs), and the \emph{same NFT} ends up in exactly the \emph{same wallet}.

 When implementing these filters, we have to make a decision about granularity.
-For example, in Filter 2, when we say ``the same'' NFT was traded back and forth between, does the same NFT mean the same NFT contract (e.g. Bored Apes) or the same exact NFT (e.g. \href{https://ipfs.io/ipfs/QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/3401}{Bored Ape \#3401}).
-We can ask a similar question for Filter 3 as well.
-For Filter 2, we consider a typical wash trader would buy and sell from same NFT collections back and forth, but not necessarily the same token.
-Thus, we set Filter 2 at the collection level.
-For Filter 3, since it is reasonable for an legitimate trader to buy multiple tokens from the same collection, we impose Filter 3 up to token level so as not to over-estimate the number of wash trades.
+For example, in $f_2$, when we say ``the same'' NFT was traded back and forth between, does ``the same'' NFT mean the same NFT contract (e.g. Bored Apes) or the same exact NFT (e.g. \href{https://ipfs.io/ipfs/QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/3401}{Bored Ape \#3401}).
+We can ask a similar question for $f_3$ as well.
+For $f_2$, we consider a typical wash trader would buy and sell from the same NFT collections (e.g. Bored Apes) back and forth, but not necessarily the same token.
+Thus, we set $f_2$ at the collection level.
+For $f_3$, since it is reasonable for a legitimate trader to buy multiple tokens from the same collection, we apply $f_3$ at the individual token level, (e.g. \href{https://ipfs.io/ipfs/QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/3401}{Bored Ape \#3401}), rather than at the collection level.
+This ensures that frequent purchases within a collection are not automatically classified as wash trading, while repeated trades of the same token remain a strong indicator of wash activity.

-To mitigate potential false positives in Filter 4, which identifies common upstream wallets, we exclude \emph{all} contract addresses.
-This targeted approach, described in the Data section (Section~\ref{sec:data}), focuses on Ether transfers involving Externally-Owned Accounts (EOAs) only to accurately isolate wash trading.
-While this method yields a conservative estimate by excluding other type of transfers, e.g., ERC20 tokens transfers, it reflects common wash trading practices where Ether is typically used to cover gas and transaction costs.
-By focusing only on EOAs, it also prevents the type of false-positives that could arise from common contracts like wETH or on-chain exchanges.
+To mitigate potential false positives in $f_4$, which identifies common upstream wallets, we exclude \emph{all} smart contract addresses and EOAs of centralized exchanges (CEXs).
+Legitimate traders often interact with the same smart contracts.
 For instance, if both buyer and seller minted Wrapped Ether (wETH), they would have received a ``payment" from the wETH smart contract.
 Similarly, if both parties sold NFTs on OpenSea before transacting on LooksRare, they could mistakenly be flagged due to payments from OpenSea's contract.

-Since wETH and OpenSea's exchange are \emph{contracts}, they would be excluded by our filter.
+Furthermore, since some CEXs also use EOAs, such as Binance deposit addresses, we also exclude transactions where the upstream EOA is tagged as belonging to a CEX.
+While this method yields a conservative estimate by excluding other type of transfers, e.g., ERC20 tokens transfers, it reflects common wash trading practices where Ether is typically used to cover gas and transaction costs.
+Applying these measures, we ensure that only direct, user-controlled funding sources are considered.